blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Structure-based Queries

-Queries on the structure of data (those which do not directly reference an exact Entity Type), such as `AggregateEntities`, `AggregateEntityType` and any future methods the blockProtocol supports, behave somewhat similarly to expressing a type.
+Queries on the structure of data (those which do not directly reference an exact Entity Type), such as `AggregateEntities`, `AggregateEntityType` and any future methods the Block Protocol supports, behave somewhat similarly to expressing a type.
 Requiring combinations of properties, constraints, etc. will need to refer to the respective Property Types, Link Types, etc.

 ### Link Constraints